andrewferlitsch/epipog-nosql/README.md

 # Design

 This release is designed using an OOD (Object Oriented Design) using an Abstract Factory Design model.
-The pipeline is partitioned into components which are dynamically instantiated and injected from an abstract or interface definition (the "factory").
+The data pipeline is partitioned into components which are dynamically instantiated and injected from an abstract or interface definition (the "factory").
 Each component is additionally supported with a micro-service interface.